May 9, 2022 post, Updated 21 Dec, 2024.

 ” … progress implies an idealized future, nostalgia presupposes a highly romanticized past”.
 (Eviatar Zerubavel, 2003).

-A historical period of disturbances related to changes in a technological drive will probably have diverse narratives of it.
+A period of disturbances related to changes in a technological drive will lead to different stories about what happened.
 Often times, stories of human failure and catastrophe revert into great examples of survival, resilience, and even growth.
 Ground-breaking accomplishments have emerged out of necessity.

 Are you looking forward to learning challenges?
 How about improving your language skills with a coach?
-We’ll help you figure out which voice and range of words suits you better.
-And we’ll provide you with learning challenges that will orient you towards your goals.
+We’ll help you figure out which voice and range of words suits you.
+We’ll provide you with learning challenges that will guide you towards your goals.